jmencak/mb/README.md

 * **path**: URL path
 * **headers**: an array of custom HTTP headers
 * **body**: HTTP requests body
+* **max-requests**: how many HTTP requests to send to **host** in total.
+If the value is 0 or unspecified, the requests will be sent for the entire duration of the test.
+If there is no more HTTP requests to be sent for all hosts, the test may finish earlier than specified.
 * **keep-alive-requests**: how many HTTP requests to send within a single TCP connection, including the last "Connection: close" request.
-If the value is 0, the "Connection: close" will never be sent.
+If the value is 0 or unspecified, the "Connection: close" will never be sent.
 * **clients**: How many TCP connections to open against the target **host**.
 This simulates concurrent client requests as the TCP connections do not block.
 * **delay**: random delay between requests in milliseconds.
 The random delay is between **min**